dzhavat/test-focus-highlighter/README.md

 # Test Focus Highlighter

-An extension that highlights focused tests in a spec file.
+An extension that visually highlights focused tests in spec files.

 Why?